amirhauftman/integrativeVue/README.md

 npm run dev

-copy the the url adress and you ready to go!
+Open your web browser and visit the provided URL to see the project in development mode.